 Is more transparency the key to better employee wellbeing?

-Fostering healthy employee wellbeing is good for your people and your organisation.
+Fostering healthy workplace wellbeing is good for your people and your organisation.

-Positive workplace cultures that promote wellbeing can reduce stress and create positive working environments where individuals and organisations can thrive.
-Some of the noted benefits of strong workplace wellbeing include:
+Positive workplace cultures that promote employee wellbeing can reduce stress and create positive working environments where individuals and organisations can thrive.
+Some of the noted benefits of strong wellbeing at work include:

 - Improved morale, productivity, and motivation